dipeshacademy/Password-Generator/README.md

-# Password-Generator
+# Password Generator

-effective C project for creating random passwords is password_generator.c.
-The application generates a password of a certain length using a mix of digits, lowercase, capital, and special symbols.
-Every time the programme runs, a new password is created by utilising the randomization and time capabilities of the C standard library.
+This program generates a random password of a specified length using a mix of numbers, lowercase letters, uppercase letters, and special symbols.
+It ensures that each generated password is unique by seeding the random number generator with the current time.

+## How to Use

+### Prerequisites